OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 the item then inherits the group's schedule instead.

 **Push to OIAnalytics** forwards every run's raw eligible records to OIAnalytics as-is — no field mapping, no local item, and no per-record decision beyond the eligibility filter itself.
-It requires OIBus to be [registered with OIAnalytics](../installation/oianalytics.mdx); saving (and later, running) is blocked otherwise.
+Saving and running are never blocked by registration status, but a run's push only actually happens once OIBus is [registered with OIAnalytics](../installation/oianalytics.mdx) — while unregistered, a warning is shown when editing the workflow, and each run that would have pushed logs a warning and completes with nothing sent instead.

 :::note Fixed to Push to OIAnalytics for SQL-family connectors For a SQL-family connector, one item is one free-form query, and a query can return several distinct points in a